kmarif/DL-Weed-Identification/README.md

 Due to the size of the images and models they are hosted outside of the Github repository.

-The images were resized with annotations using pascal_voc (https://github.com/italojs/resize_dataset_pascalvoc).
+The images were resized with annotations using resize-pascal-voc (https://github.com/italojs/resize_dataset_pascalvoc).

 <!--
 ## TensorFlow Datasets